eamonnk/appinfra/Modules/M05-Compliance and Security/L04-Module Review Questions/01-Compliance and Security review questions.md

 (x) Locks

 [explanation]
 Locks is the correct answer.

 All other answers are incorrect.

 Locks help you prevent accidental deletion or modification of your Azure resources.
 You can manage these locks from within the Azure portal.
 To view, add, or delete locks, go to the SETTINGS section of any resource's settings blade.

-You may need to lock a subscription, resource group, or resource to prevent other users in your organization from accidentally deleting or modifying critical resources.
-You can set the lock level to CanNotDelete or ReadOnly.
+You can lock a subscription, resource group, or resource to prevent users from accidentally deleting or modifying resources.
+You can set the lock to CanNotDelete or ReadOnly.
 [explanation]